 The California Oil Museum offers self-guided and guided tours for the public.
-If you would like to schedule a guided tour, please refer to the contact page, and we'd be happy to appoint a time for you to experience our historical building.
+If you would like to schedule a guided tour, please fill out the Tour form and we will schedule a time for you to experience our historical building.

 Oil Museum Tours